anydigital/git-commit-email-privacy/README.md

 _**UPD:** Had to split the `.gitconfig` into multiple files to avoid issues with `[includeIf]`, as explained in https://stackoverflow.com/a/74012889/5034198_

-_**UPD#2:** The most up-to-date config version is now here: https://github.com/anton-staroverov/git-commit-email-privacy_
+_**UPD:** The most up-to-date config version is now here: https://github.com/anton-staroverov/git-commit-email-privacy_